Donate

 Dairy Farmer_community banking

-To ensure that enterprises established as part of the project remain resilient to human-wildlife conflict, conflict mitigation plans were co-developed with community members.
-In Kenya, this includes predator-proof kraals and apiaries to protect chickens, goats and bees, which have proven extremely successful.
-In Nepal, mitigation activities include snake-proof corals for chickens, planting alternative crops that wild animals don’t eat and scarecrows.
+To protect the new enterprises and reduce the costs of living next to a protected area, human-wildlife conflict mitigation plans were co-developed with community members and mitigation measures selected through a participatory approach.
+In Kenya, this included predator-proof livestock enclosures and apiaries, which were 100% successful at stopping predation attempts.
+In Nepal, mitigation activities included snake-proof corrals for chickens, planting of alternative crops that wild animals don’t eat and specially-designed scarecrows.

-A key success of this project so far has been the facilitation of multiple outreach meetings per year between community members, protected area staff, and other project stakeholders.
-These meetings include drop-in sessions to air grievances and discuss solutions, as well as exposure visits such as community bus tours into national parks.
-These interactions have enabled community members to have their voices heard and have been instrumental in significantly improving attitudes towards conservation and reducing illegal entry to protected areas among project participants.
+A key success of this project was the facilitation of regular outreach meetings between community members, protected area staff, and other project stakeholders.
+These meetings included drop-in sessions to discuss challenges and define solutions, as well as community bus tours into national parks.
+This provided multiple platforms for community members' voices to be heard; which alongside training in conflict mitigation and measures to protect crops and livestock, helped to improve attitudes towards conservation and increase people's perception of their ability to cope with wildlife conflict.

 LOISE WAYUA WAMBUA